 Conclusion

-Residential sector is the highest sector in Egypt that consumes electrical energy.
-Replacement of lighting technology is the measure with highest potential.
+The residential sector is the sector with the highest electricity consumption in Egypt.
+Replacement of lighting technology is the measure with the highest potential.
 However, due to the ban of inefficient incandescent lightbulbs and previous initiatives for the introduction of LED, the potential might be lower than anticipated.
 Replacement of non-inverter to inverter AC is the measure with the second highest potential for savings followed by refrigeration, and water heating.
 It must be noted that electricity consumption patterns change according to location, space, number of persons, and number of appliances.